PolymeshAssociation/Grants-Program/applications/otcDigital-FIAT-Gateway.md

 - how you intend to use, enhance, promote and support your project in the short term, and
 - the team's long-term plans and intentions in relation to it.

+  Along with the open-source gateway work, otcDigital intends to integrate its platform and network with the gateway for a full product demo to banks and other financial institutions. otcDigital also actively markets its solutions based on Polymesh to potential adopters of security tokens.
+  Based on further inputs from market participants, otcDigital intends to further develop and enhance to add other capabilities such as compliance, regulatory reporting etc.

 ## Additional Information :heavy_plus_sign:

 **How did you hear about the Grants Program?** Polymesh Website / Medium / Twitter / Discord / Newsletter / Announcement by another team / personal recommendation / etc.

+  otcDigital has been working with Polymesh for more than 18 months on building enterprise security token solutions.
+We learnt about the Grants program through our regular course of interactions with Polymesh / Polymath teams.

 Here you can also add any additional information that you think is relevant to this application but isn't part of it already, such as:

 - Work you have already done.
+     otcDigital has built a whole ecosystem of trading platforms and network for all market participants: buy-side, sell-side and custodians.
+It intends to integrate the gateway with the otcDigital platform and offer it as part of its overall solution.

 - If there are any other teams who have already contributed (financially) to the project.

+  None

 - Previous grants you may have applied for.
+   No provious grants were applied.